macci001/nextui/.changeset/twelve-trains-smile.md

 "@nextui-org/theme": patch
 ---

-Making faded variant select's background styling on hover consistent with the input(#3876)
+making select styling to be consistent with the input(#3876)